nnagewad/memory/problem_statement.md

 - focus on the act of remembering...

-- Millenials have trouble remembering autobiographical memories / not interested
+- Millennials have trouble remembering autobiographical memories / not interested

 - Patience to remember stories has gone down...

-- How might we help millenials remember stories they care about...
+- How might we help millennials remember stories they care about...
 	- Stories, focus on familial stories...
 	- Easy to tell stories
 	- Repetition.